Exploration ยท 12 min read

 Common beginner mistakes

 Starting too hard.
 A light slap is more intense than it sounds when the room is quiet and your partner is tied up.
-Start softer than feels embarrassing.
+Start softer than feels embarrassing โ like, embarrassingly soft.
 You can always escalate.
+Going the other way is much harder.

 Turning it into homework.
 If BDSM starts feeling like a thing you "should" try every week, pull back.
 It's supposed to be play.

 Only reading Fifty Shades for research.
 It's fiction written for drama, not accuracy.
 Read a real book.
-The New Topping Book and The New Bottoming Book by Dossie Easton and Janet Hardy are the standards.
+The New Topping Book and The New Bottoming Book by Dossie Easton and Janet Hardy are the standards, and they're better than they sound.

 Where the game fits in